Wayfair's 4th of July sale is the perfect excuse to redecorate | CNN Underscored

 Zipcode Design Nickelsville Reversible L-Shape Executive Desk ($126.99, originally $343.98; wayfair.com)

 Yes, “executive” is in the name of this desk for a good reason — you’re going to feel like a total boss when you sit at it.
-Simple yet sleek, this L-shaped desk will not just be functional but spice up the look of your whole home office.
+Simple yet sleek, this L-shaped desk will not just be functional, but it’ll also spice up the look of your whole home office.

 Birch Lane Sunny Side 2-Piece Pine Shelves ($71.99, originally $99.99; wayfair.com)